natancabral/pdfkit-table/README.md

 ## ToDo

 - [Suggestions / Issues / Fixes](https://github.com/natancabral/pdfkit-table/issues)
+- striped {Boolean} (corsimcornao)
+- colspan - the colspan attribute defines the number of columns a table cell should span.
 - renderer function on cell.
 Like renderer: (value) => { return `$${value}`}
 - sample with database
 - alignment